omar-h-omar/payment-gateway-challenge-dotnet/README.md

     C[Payment Gateway]<-->D[Acquiring Bank];
 ```

+## Assumptions
+* I've assumed that the requirement to return a Rejected response to the merchant when a request has invalid information means to return a BadRequest response instead of returning a payment response with the status Rejected.

 ## Design and Rationale
 The service is divided into separate folders for Controllers, Services, Repositories, HttpClients, and Models.
 Separating the folders ensures we maintain a clean hierarchy and makes it easy to traverse the service.
 The folders contain the following: